 101 Independence Avenue, SE James Madison Memorial Building, LM 404 Washington, DC 20540-4680

 The Copyright Office is an office of public record for copyright registration and related documentation.
-The Copyright Catalog Reading Room oversees approximately 35 million items.
+The Copyright Public Records Reading Room oversees approximately thirty-five million items.
 The collection is the most complete and accurate collection of copyright records of ownership in the world.

-Researchers are advised that no more than 50 items can be retrieved a day without special permission.
-Also, if a request is made after 2:30 p.m. for records (including books,) the order will not be fulfilled until the next day.
+Researchers are advised that no more than fifty items can be retrieved a day without special permission.
+Also, requests for records (including books) made after 2:30 p.m. will not be filled until the next day.

 Using the Collection

 The collection may be consulted by any adult engaged in serious research who presents a valid Library of Congress issued reader card and agrees to adhere to the division's rules for the use of rare materials.
-Minors are not admitted to the Manuscript Reading Room.
+Minors under sixteen years old are not admitted to the Copyright Public Records Reading Room.

-All researchers are advised to e-mail or telephone the Copyright Records Reading Room prior to visiting.
+All researchers are advised to call the Copyright Public Records Reading Room prior to visiting.
 Some collections are stored off-site, and advance notice is needed to retrieve these items for research use.

-Registered readers may request materials for use within the Copyright Records Reading Room; however, these materials may not be removed from the premises.
-Becoming a registered reader is simple and anyone, ages 16 and up, may apply for an official Reader Identification Card.
-Materials may only be borrowed by Congress, designated official partners, and certain government agency libraries.
+Registered readers may request materials for use within the Copyright Public Records Reading Room; however, these materials may not be removed from the premises.
+Becoming a registered reader is simple, and anyone ages sixteen and up may apply for an official Reader Identification Card.

-Readers interested in consulting any of the collections are advised to write or telephone the Copyright Records Reading Room at (202) 707-5063 before visiting.
+Readers interested in consulting any of the collections are advised to telephone the Copyright Public Records Reading Room at (202) 707-5063 several days before visiting.
 Many collections are stored in other locations, and advance notice is needed to retrieve these items for research use.